 - the fewer organizations and control points involved, the lower the opportunity to make mistakes and compromise the overall security of an end to end workflow.

-- System z, with its ability to run both the z architecture and now x86 32 bit architecture, can greatly simplify the operational environment
+- IBM Z, with its ability to run both the z architecture and now x86 32-bit architecture, can greatly simplify the operational environment

 All IT budgets have expenses associated with hardware, software and environmental components.
-When using System z, including z86VM, as part of an end to end solution, any business should be able to:
+When using IBM Z, including z86VM, as part of an end to end solution, any business should be able to:

 - Reduce initial acquisition costs by taking some costs out of the solution